 Apartments and rooms in the Charlottesville area can be found in almost any price range and description.
 Many of these apartments are within walking distance of the University or on University or Charlottesville city bus lines.

 As a means of helping students with decisions and procedures surrounding living off Grounds, the University and Student Council have developed support for off-Grounds housing resources.
-Housing & Residence Life works to provide resources to help students navigate the decisions involved in living off Grounds.
+Housing & Residence Life offers resources and information to help students navigate the decisions involved in living off Grounds.
 The office sponsors programs and produces materials aimed at helping students decide where to live, understand leases, create a safe living environment, develop a budget, and more.

 Student Legal Services, also funded through Student Council, assists students with the review of leases and other landlord/tenant legal matters.
 For more information, see Student Legal Services.